[UPDATE] Christmas Lights on Vehicles in Louisiana – What’s Legal and What Isn’t?

 Christmas time in Acadiana is such a great time of year.
 You might even say it's the most wonderful time of the year.

-The pandemic has obviously been a big ole Grinch for almost two years, canceling many of our Holiday festivities, but things are looking pretty jolly these days.
 Everyone seems to have a bit of extra Christmas spirit these days, something you've undoubtedly noticed around Acadiana.

 One thing I've noticed for Christmas 2021 is how many people have decorated their trucks, jeeps, and cars.